BATTLEFIELD AUSTRALIAN SHEPHERDS AND MINIATURE AMERICAN SHEPHERDS

 Our commitment to providing the best possible start for our puppies is evident in our meticulous care regimen.
 From Early Neurological Stimulation (ENS) to exposure to various stimuli, including power tools, we strive to foster well-adjusted and confident puppies.
 They are introduced to solid food at four weeks, and potty training begins soon after.
 We gradually acclimate them to outdoor environments, prioritizing safety at all times.

-Between six and seven weeks, we host a puppy meet and greet event, allowing prospective owners to interact with the puppies in person.
+Between six and seven weeks, we host a puppy meet and greet event, allowing prospective owners to interact with the puppies.
+Sometimes, we do videos for all buyers to see via FaceTime or Google Meet.
+Other times, we do a physical meet and greet.
 Vaccinations are administered prior to the veterinary visit at 8-9 weeks, alongside regular deworming and crate training initiation.
 For added convenience, puppy pick-ups can be arranged at our trusted veterinary clinic in Gainesville, VA, or by appointment at our house on weekends.

 Puppies destined for show homes undergo structural evaluations between 7-8 weeks, ensuring they meet the necessary standards.
 It's important to note that we do not prioritize placements based on eye or coat color, but rather on temperament and compatibility with prospective homes.
 In rare cases, litters may be whelped outside our residence under the care of a fellow seasoned breeder and licensed vet tech.
 However, the same stringent protocols and standards apply, ensuring the well-being of the puppies.
 Those puppies come back home to me at 5 weeks to get them prepared for new homes.